Edefritz/edefritz.github.io/_posts/2021-01-21-kafka-avro-javascript.md

   value: number;
 };
 ```
+## Create an AVRO schema

 Now we need to make sure we can encode messages in AVRO.
-Therefore we need to be able to read a schema from a file an register it in the schema registry.
+Therefore we need to be able to read a schema from a file and register it in the schema registry.

 This is how the schema in this example will look like.
 Pretty straightforward, two fields called id which is a string and value which is an integer.
 Insert this to a file called schema.avsc, we will use the confluent-schema-registry package to read it and register the schema in the schema registry.